-For a fourth consecutive year, the Lions Club of Jesmond and the NSW National Parks and Wildlife Service (NPWS) are combining forces to continue to restore bush land at Pambalong Nature Reserve.
+For a seventh consecutive year, the Lions Club of Jesmond and the NSW National Parks and Wildlife Service (NPWS) combined forces to continue to restore bush land at Pambalong Nature Reserve.

-The NRMA Grant has an educational component.
-With staff provided by NPWS, Minmi Public School (on Wed 13 May) and Bishop Tyrell Anglican College (Tues 12 May) will be planting native trees at Blue Gum Hills Reserve.
-In addition to this they will participate in a Discovery Activity focusing on indigenous culture.
+In 2016 with a grant from NRMA which has an educational component, enabled the club to ask the local schools to be involved.
+With staff provided by NPWS, Minmi Public School and Bishop Tyrell Anglican College students planted native trees at Blue Gum Hills Reserve.
+In addition to this they participated in a Discovery Activity focusing on indigenous culture.

-Jesmond Club President, Debra Johnson, said “We are delighted with the support of the NRMA this year as their contribution will substantially strengthen the partnership that already exists with the National Parks and Wildlife Service.”
+Jesmond Club President, said “We are delighted with the support of the NRMA as their contribution substantially strengthened the partnership that already exists with the National Parks and Wildlife Service.

 Successful plantings continued in 2017 and 2018 and after seven years of conducting this project it is estimated that over 5,000 trees have been planted with an 80% survival rate.
 Magnificent progress, for which Jesmond Lions can feel justly proud for having been the moving force behind this endeavour.

 Volunteers are welcome to join the Club members at Pambalong Nature Reserve in May 2019.

 The Lions Club of Jesmond has 35 members and meets on the 4th Wednesday of the month at 7:00pm at Hunter Wetlands Centre.
 Lions clubs are a group of men and women who identify needs within the community and work together to fulfil those needs.
 For more information or to get involved with the Lions Club of Jesmond, please contact the Secretary at firstname.lastname@example.org or check out the club website at www.jesmond.nsw.lions.org.au.